maurer2/linting-and-code-formatting/brainstorming.md

   * eslint-config-standard
     * Most popular styleguide for JS without semicolons

-* Popular ESLint and plugins
+* Popular ESLint plugins
   * eslint-plugin-vue
     * Additional rules for Vue 2 & 3
   * react
     * React and JSX specific rules
   * react-hooks
     * Helps with common issues related to hooks

+* Prettier
+  * No syntax check
+  * AST to prettier AST
+  * Popular because it is very opinionated
+  * Few config options
+  * Also supports JSON and md/mdx

 * Linting TypeScript with ESLint vs TSLint
   * typescript-eslint